tito-arch/BABC-2/content/posts/what-is-neural-link.md

 An investigation was held which showed that over **1500** animals have been killed in the testing of this technology because for one obvious example, these animals have to undergo **_postmortem_**, and after all, it's all about testing, and anything goes.
 Still, no humans have been tested with this technology since a lot of research has to be done to ensure it's **_100% efficient_** to be used by humans.

 We are aware that our bodies have a natural tendency to reject foreign objects, such as **artificial implants,** which can result in complications and negative outcomes.
 For instance, individuals have reported suffering after receiving certain types of body implants.
-Furthermore, the neural link implant is placed in close proximity to the brain within the skull, and if not done correctly, there is a potential for severe infections, diseases, and even fatal consequences, such as **cancer** or **death**.
+Furthermore, the neural link implant is placed near the brain within the skull, and if not done correctly, there is a potential for severe infections, diseases, and even fatal consequences, such as **cancer** or **death**.

 If let's say neural link becomes the next-gen technology.
-One problem users will be facing is hacking Imagine somebody hacking your brain that means they can have full body control of a person's thoughts motions feelings everything that describes you. who even wants this.
+One problem users will be facing is hacking Imagine somebody hacking your brain that means they can have full body control of a person's thoughts motions feelings everything that describes you. who even wants this?

-But this is one of the risks the next generation will have, or maybe computer viruses remember this is possible since we said this technology will allow users to connect via **_Bluetooth_** or via **_Wi-Fi_** to all electronic devices this means a hacker can transmit or send a virus via an infected computer connected to your brain.
+But this is one of the risks the next generation will have to take, or maybe computer viruses remember this is possible since we said this technology will allow users to connect via **_Bluetooth_** or via **_Wi-Fi_** to all electronic devices this means a hacker can transmit or send a **virus** via an infected computer connected to your brain.

 Let's say you are a person like me who hates **ads** when browsing or watching a video online. with a neural link connected to your brain, it can be used to know what you like, and this data can be used to display ads to your liking.
 It's not shocking that you will see popup ads in your brain sometimes.
 Still, (_asking how?)_ Maybe at some point, the neural link will have a **subscription** where you have to pay to use it, since in the world we are living nothing is free, and I don't see this changing for a while.